parijat-purohit/parijat-purohit/README.md

 My GitHub is my own territory!
 Here I make my own rules and bend them as I see fit, adapting and evolving in the fluid landscape of code and creativity.

 1. **Favorite Color:**
-   - 🎨 "My preferred colors are blue and black.
+   - 🎨 "My favorite colors are blue and black.
 However, a little hint: they're not the answers to any of my security questions, so keep guessing!

 2. **Coding Philosophy:**
    - 💻 Keep it Simple, Stupid!
 [KISS Principle](https://en.wikipedia.org/wiki/KISS_principle)